SFDO-Tooling/CumulusCI/docs/robot_playwright.rst

 This example test is unable to use any of the existing Selenium-based keywords, except for two.
-We've created a new library based on Playwright and the Browser library with two keywods that are similar to existing keywords:
+We've created a new library based on Playwright and the Browser library with two keywords that are similar to existing keywords:
 `Open Test Browser <Keywords.html#SalesforcePlaywright.Open%20Test%20Browser>`_ and
 `Delete Records and Close Browser